Do you know what is the best time to visit Bayonne, the French chocolate capital?

 Reason 7: You will discover other Basque traditions in the occasion of a longer festival.

 In 2016, the festival of crafts was held in the cloister of the cathedral at the same time as the chocolate days.
-In 2017, it will take place from 4 to 27 August.
+In 2017, it took place from 4 to 27 August.

 The cathedral, built during the 13th and 14th centuries, is one of the sites listed by UNESCO (in the subcategory of the Way of Compostela).